mauromorales/ledger-tutorial/lesson-01/README.md

 ```

 Helmut started the year with a net worth of $825.
 He is exited that it only took
-about fife minutes of his time.
+about five minutes of his time.
 He is excited to see how things develop next
 week in lesson 02 when he starts putting in his income and expenses.